 26. Critical Dates

 Unless we specifically agree to do so in writing, we do not operate a reminder system for important dates such as rent reviews and lease renewals to be drawn to your attention in advance.
 In the absence of such specific agreement, the responsibility for these time critical dates will be yours.

 Our client accounts are held with our bankers, Coutts & Co of 440 Strand, London WC2R 0QS.
 You understand that in the event of any failure of our bankers, they will be liable to you for any money we hold on your behalf and that we accept no liability for any loss you incur.

-Our practice is not to accept cash from clients.
+Our practice is not to accept cash from clients other than for certain probate matters.
 If you try to avoid this policy by depositing cash directly with our bank, we may decide to charge you for any additional checks we decide are necessary to prove the source of funds.
 Where we have to pay money to you, it will be paid by cheque or bank transfer.
 It will not be paid in cash or, other than in certain specific circumstances which we have agreed in advance with you, to a third party.

 This section applies only if you are a private individual and your initial instructions were received by us other than in a face-to-face meeting.

-The Consumer Protection (Distance Selling) Regulations 2000 give you the right to cancel your agreement with us within seven working days of your returning the enclosed copy of these Terms and Conditions duly signed.
+The 2013 Regulations give you the right to cancel your agreement with us within fourteen calendar days of your returning the enclosed copy of these Terms and Conditions duly signed.
 It is in your interests that we start work as soon as possible.
 Please note therefore that by signing and returning the enclosed copy of these Terms and Conditions you authorise us to start work immediately.
 This means that you lose the right to cancel.
 However, under the Terms and Conditions you have the right to instruct us to stop work at any time, although if you exercise that right you will then have to pay us for the work we have done.